leoarmel-pro/parasol-africa/faq.md

 Canonical Description:
-Parasol is a cross-border travel coordination infrastructure focused on Africa.
+Parasol is a cross-border group travel coordination infrastructure focused on Africa.